lucasb-eyer/libheatmap/README.md

   image files**.
 What it does generate is pixel-data, which you can then store into an image file, upload to a server, upload to a GPU texture, or feed to your cat.
 Well maybe not all of these.
+- When there's roughly more points than pixels on the map, the current algorithm is not optimal.
+I'll add a better one in the future; let me know if you need it.
 - It also doesn't take care of your grandparents/children.

 What the hell, no image file creation?